teusH/MySense/docs/display.md

 ### To Do
 * Add <text>, <clear> xml to the text to define font and text size changes, clear the display, etc.
 * use the Richard Hull's luma modules.
+* fix for I2C: display suddenly and sometimes displays from bottum up.

 ### hardware
 * Adafruit SSD1306  display  € 22.85 (Kiwi or SOS Solutions) or via China: € 2.-.